marsipu/mne-pipeline-hd/README.md

 ## Update

-Just
-run `pip install --upgrade --no-deps --force-reinstall https://github.com/marsipu/mne-pipeline-hd/zipball/main` again or use the update-funtion from within the programm (in Settings-Menu).
+Run `pip install --upgrade --no-deps --force-reinstall https://github.com/marsipu/mne-pipeline-hd/zipball/main` for an update to the development version or `pip install --upgrade mne-pipeline-hd` for the latest release.

 ## Start
 Run `mne_pipeline_hd` in your mne_pipeline-environment (`conda activate mne_p`)